deltabeard/texturepack-utils/mTP64.md

 ### unused

-These three bytes are reserved for future use and must be set to zero.
+These three bytes are reserved for future use and must not be used.

 ### for each n_mappings